 Should additional spots be available following the issuance of permits to individuals described in the above priority list, we will use a first come, first served process to issue remaining permits.

 Students are required by the school system to attend a ‘Safe Driving’ presentation with a legal guardian in order to be eligible for a parking permit each year they apply.
 Each HCPSS high school offers a minimum of two presentations per school year.
 Students may attend any one of these 24 sessions and must do so each year they intend to drive to school.
-Attendees are issued participation certificates that must be submitted with the application.
+Attendees are issued participation certificates (or signatures to their applications) that must be submitted with the application.
+The first presentation will be held on August 15 at Reservoir HS.
+For a complete list of other dates, locations, and times, click here.

 This year, Centennial will host presentations on Wednesday, August 28 and September 11 at 6:30 pm.
 Doors will close promptly at 6:30.
 Attendees must be present for the entire presentation - anyone who is tardy will not be admitted, so you are strongly encouraged to arrive early in order to ensure you are able to find parking and make it into the auditorium before the doors are closed.
 Students who attend without a guardian will not be issued a certificate of attendance.